frankmng/Professional-README-Generator/README.md

 - [License](#license)

 ## Installation
-Install by cloning the project
+- Start by cloning this repo to your local machine
+- Run the project by using node index.js in your terminal

 ## Usage
-Answer the series of prompts
+Answer the question prompts in your terminal and a new README file will be created.

 ## Credits
-UCB
+N/A

-## Contribution
+## How to Contribute
-Fork the project and create a pull request
+Fork this project and create a pull request with improvements or suggestions.

-## Tests
-Create a unit test file

 ## License
 Licensed under <a href="https://opensource.org/licenses/MIT/">MIT License<a>.
 See https://opensource.org/licenses/MIT/ for more information.

 ## Questions?

-github handle: frankmng - visit my profile: https://github.com/frankmng<br>
-Contact me at <strong>frankmng@email.com<strong> if you have any additional questions!
+Send a message to: https://github.com/frankmng